TyeMcQueen/tools-gcp/doc/gcp2prom/README.md

 because the former makes for very high cardinality metrics and the latter, when combined with the buckets, can lead to high cardinality.
 For non-histogram metrics, only the client_country label is dropped.

+# See Also

+See [Deploying](DEPLOY.md) for details on deploying gcp2prom to your GKE cluster.

+See [History](HISTORY.md) for a list of releases including dates, feature changes, and bugs fixed.